cincospenguinos/TextAdventure/README.md

 ### Things to fix

 * Unclear about where you stand Health-wise
+    * This one is a bit tricky.
+How do we indicate health?
+Should there be a "health" command?
+Or just "look at self"?
 * Can’t look at a lot of things
-* You are unable to see past commands entered, some way to see that would be good.
-* Would be helpful to have what exits you can go to along with the room description.
-I just ended up typing “exits” at most of the rooms anyway
+    * This could be due to there not being many things to look at, or more things need more descriptions.
 * Questioning the authenticity of how or why some of the things are where they are
     * Stefano explained this to mean that some things in the tutorial felt out of place.
-Like a castle under a cabin.
+Like a castle under a cabin doesn't seem reasonable.

 ### Things to consider